aimacode/aima-glossary/glossary.md

 ## line search
 ## linear Gaussian
 ## linear interpolation smoothing

 ## linear programming

+**Linear programming** is a linear optimzation method whose goal is to maximize the objective for a mathematical model that is subject to some linear constraints.

 ## linear regression
 ## linear resolution
 ## linear separator